paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-063-support-for-east-european-democracy-seed.md

 ### Statutory Notes

 #### References in Text
 The Foreign Assistance Act of 1961, referred to in subsec. (a), is Pub.
 L. 87–195, Sept.
 4, 1961, 75 Stat.
-424, as amended.
-Chapter 4 of part II of the Foreign Assistance Act of 1961 is classified to part IV (§ 2346 et seq.) of subchapter II of chapter 32 of this title.
+424. Chapter 4 of part II of the Foreign Assistance Act of 1961 is classified to part IV (§ 2346 et seq.) of subchapter II of chapter 32 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2151 of this title](./chapter-032-foreign-assistance.md#section-2151) and Tables.

 <a id="section-5461"></a>